HL7/davinci-epdx/source/pages/Returning_Patient.md

 Examples of these filters are:
 * Provide patient information since the date of their last visit with me
 * Provide patient information excluding encounters at my Organization or Location

+The information to submit to the Payer CDS- Hooks service can be compiled via a SMART-on-FHIR app that is registered with the Provider's EMR.